RedHat-UX/red-hat-design-system/elements/rh-navigation-secondary/docs/20-guidelines.md

   ### Current page indicator
   When a user is viewing a page that is part of the secondary navigation **information architecture**, a red top border is visible.
 In the example below, a user is viewing both the *Overview* page and a page within the *Product variants* menu.
 External links do not display the red top border (except on hover) because they open links in a new tab or window instead.

-  {% example palette="light",
-    alt="Image of two secondary navigations with red bars on top of different menus", src="../nav-secondary-guidelines-current-page-indicator.png" %}
+  ![Image of two secondary navigations with red bars on top of different menus][nav-secondary-guidelines-current-page-indicator] {style="margin-block: var(--rh-space-2xl, 32px);"}

   ### Scrolling with primary navigation
   A secondary navigation is positioned below the primary navigation when the page loads.
 When a user scrolls down, the primary navigation disappears and the secondary navigation becomes fixed to the top of the browser window.
 When a user scrolls back up to the top, the secondary navigation is positioned under the primary navigation again.

-  {% example palette="light",
-    alt="Image of primary and secondary navigations and their behaviors when scrolling", src="../nav-secondary-guidelines-scrolling-primary-nav.png" %}
+  ![Image of primary and secondary navigations and their behaviors when scrolling][nav-secondary-guidelines-scrolling-primary-nav] {style="margin-block: var(--rh-space-2xl, 32px);"}

   ### Navigating between menus
   Only one menu can be expanded at a time and there is no animation when navigating from one menu to the next.